The Carmela & Ronnie Pignatelli Foundation

 Overview

 The Carmela & Ronnie Pignatelli Foundation (Charity Number 1162522) was registered with the Charity Commission on 3 July 2015, founded and sponsored by Mark Pignatelli and Jenni Pignatelli.
-With annual expenditure of approximately £215,000 (2023/24), the foundation supports 60-70+ charities each year through small grants, typically £2,500.
+With annual expenditure of approximately £215,000 (2023/24), the foundation supports registered charities through small grants, typically £2,500.
 The foundation's mission is to support the most vulnerable in society, with a particular focus on children, young people, and disadvantaged communities in the UK, Africa, Asia, and Latin America.
 The majority of grants are awarded for overseas projects.
-The foundation takes a distinctive approach by prioritizing charities with niche or specialist mandates and requiring exceptional financial efficiency (grants-to-revenue ratio above 80%) to ensure maximum impact from their funding.
+The foundation takes a distinctive approach by prioritising charities with niche or specialist mandates and requiring exceptional financial efficiency (grants-to-revenue ratio above 80%) to ensure maximum impact from their funding.

 Funding Priorities

-Grant Programs
+Grant Programmes

 - Small Grants Programme: Typically £2,500 per grant (rolling basis, online application)

-- The foundation supports 60-70+ UK registered charities annually
+- The foundation supports UK registered charities

 - Most grants awarded for overseas projects, though UK work is also supported